slub/efre-lod-elasticsearch-tools/README.md

 # entityfacts-bot.py - enrich your elasticSearch index with facts from entityfacts

-entityfacts-bot.py is a Python3 program that enrichs your elasticSearch index with facts and data from entitiyfacts.
+entityfacts-bot.py is a Python3 program/daemon that enrichs your elasticSearch index with facts and data from entitiyfacts.
 Prerequisits is that you have a field containing your GND-Identifier.
 Default is a schema.org mapping but you can adjust the mapping via the schema2entity python-dict().
 On the right side of that dict() you have to fill in your keys, on the left side are the keys of entityfacts. visit http://hub.culturegraph.org/entityfacts/context/v1/entityfacts.jsonld for a list of supported keys.
+It can be either run standalone or as a service.
+In case of running it as a service there are two options.
+Either it runs in the background and enriches all the data in the specified index or it opens a TCP Socket to wait for a list of id's to enrich in the elasticsearch Index.
+Configuration can also be done over a json-formatted file.

 It connects to an elasticSearch node and updates the given index.